felixeu31/Fda.Katas/Katalyst/PasswordValidation/Fda.Katas.PasswordValidation/readme.md

 - Then I followed TDD creating test and separated implementations for each validation
 - Then I rewritted the PasswordValidatorTestsOop to test the new implementation of the PasswordValidatorOop usin the news validations
 - Then I created a Factory class to build different PasswordValidations with specific validations
+- Then I created a Builder class
+- Then I refactor some methods ensuring all tests pass

+## Iteration 3
+- Add the output error messages to the validation result
+- Realize that I had to change all test that validates validation resutls

+## Iteration 4
+- Add permitted errors feature